-The Action for Children’s Arts J.M.Barrie Award is given annually to a children’s arts practitioner or organisation whose work, in the view of ACA, will stand the test of time.
-The J.M.Barrie Award was formerly the ACA Peter Pan Award, presented as part of the Great Ormond Street Hospital Children’s Charity Awards.
+The Action for Children’s Arts J.M.Barrie Award is given annually to a children’s arts practitioner or organisation for a lifetime’s achievement in delighting children whose work, in the view of the Trustees, will stand the test of time.

 Click here to watch the awards ceremony at the BBC on 13 November 2014.

 Awarded to Lynne Reid Banks, author of more than forty books for children and a tireless champion of children’s arts for many years.

 Awarded to Baroness Floella Benjamin OBE former presenter of Playschool, author, actress, Chancellor of Exeter University, supporter of children’s charities and Life Peer in the House of Lords.